 In June, the retail giant Dixons Carphone revealed that 5.9 million customer bank card details and 1.2 million personal data records had been hacked.
-It is relevant to bring this up again as Blackhat USA, the largest information security convention in the world next to Def Con, took place last week.
+It is relevant to bring this up again as Blackhat USA, the largest information security convention in the world next to Def Con, took place in August.

 Dixons Carphone’s breach was then upped last week to reveal that the data breach actually saw around 10 million records (containing personal data) accessed, and was far worse than originally reported.